 - Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis 1920s crystal teardrop bead necklace has faceted beads graduated in size surrounding a round center bead.
 Crystal spacers and a period-appropriate, diamanté-studded box-clasp finish the piece.
 Crystal necklaces are extremely versatile and timeless.
 This one was recently restrung by my expert jeweler.
 A perfect bridal accessory!USD$195.00

 - Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis faceted crystal bead necklace has the weight and quality of lead crystal.
 This strand in graduating sizes has knots in between and a filigree, fish-hook clasp.
 You can wear this Art Deco jewel with just about anything, anytime and anywhere.
 Did you know that faceted crystal beads were popular in the Twenties because they reflect light and brighten the wearer’s face?
 Note that this necklace is a bit longer than its contemporaries.USD$195.00

-Rectangular, faceted onyx-glass and crystal stones with faceted onyx-glass triangles on the ends form this cut-out Art Deco bar brooch.
-The pattern creates a checkered effect.
-The stones are all open-back, and the workmanship is superb.
-This piece closes with a trombone clasp, which makes me think the brooch is European in origin.
-I think the setting is sterling silver, but the mark is unreadable.
-Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this brooch.
-Black-and-white never goes out of style!USD$295.00
+- Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryThis Art Deco bar brooch is formed from faceted, rectangular onyx-glass and crystal stones.
+Each end has a faceted, onyx-glass triangle.
+The silver-tone metal setting has cut-outs, creating a checkered pattern with the stones.
+They are all open-back, and the workmanship is superb.
+The trombone clasp and unusual design make me think this brooch is European in origin.
+I also think the setting is sterling silver, but the mark is unreadable.
+Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this jewel.
+Black-and-white, so popular in the Twenties, never goes out of style!USD$295.00